LoopKit/loopdocs/docs/version/development.md

 ### Status for Dana Support

 For Dana support, you must build a new feature branch, `feat/all-managers`.

+!!! important "Build v3.14.8"
+    There were some important fixes for connectivity in the latest feat/all-managers.

+    * If your build does not say v3.14.8, please rebuild
+    * The earlier v3.14.7 version of feat/all-managers did not show the bolus progress display - that is fixed now

 * Build instructions are found here: [How to Build Feature Branches](#how-to-build-feature-branches).
 * See [Feature Branch: feat/all-managers](#feature-branch-featall-managers) for more information about the branch.